 By Dom & Jo from Red White Adventures

 One of our personal favorite cities for living as a digital nomad is Prague, Czech Republic.
 Cost of living is fairly cheap – especially if you share a place.
 They have really great wifi, lots of cute cafes where you can sit and work (and drink delicious latte for like 3 bucks), and best of all a great expat community!
-We actually loved Prague so much that we’ll be going back for 3 months soon.
+We actually loved Prague so much that we have lived here not once but twice(!).

 Apart from giving you the opportunity to live your best life locally, Prague also has a great advantage when it comes to traveling.
 The airport is only about half an hour away from the city centre and you can take public transport to get there for almost no cost.